xibosignage/xibo-manual/source/en/media_module_weather.md

 The Weather Widget provides current daily weather forecasts worldwide using a service called [Open Weather Map](https://openweathermap.org/) as a source of weather data.

+{version}
+**NOTE:** Please ensure that you are using a 3.2.1 or later CMS in order to account for important API changes that have been made since the release of Open Weather's One Call 3.0.
+{/version}

 {nonwhite}
 {cloud}